 Complete Streets Group

-The Complete Streets Group meets the third Wednesday of the every month from 5:30 - 6:30 PM in the City Manager's Conference Room in City Hall.
+The Complete Streets Group meets on the 1st Wednesday of every month from 5:30 - 6:30 PM in the City Manager's Conference Room in City Hall.
 All Meetings are open to the public and we welcome any feedback about pedestrian, bicycle and alternative transportation concerns.

 Gary Holloway (Chair)